fssrepository/myscoutee-old/README.md

    Based on priority each person is being assigned to a random event. (graph algorithm)

-   After meeting with each other they can re-prioritize themselves, hence the priority graph will be improved.
+   After meeting with each other they can re-prioritize each other, hence the priority graph will be improved.
 (AI)

    Business model is less dependent on subscription fees and more dependent on affiliate systems and individual event organizers. (e.g.: Booking.com)